 In order to plan to recover a Zerto Virtual Replication installation from a situation where a vCenter database will be recreated, follow these steps:

-- Login to the vSphere Client for the other site and navigate to the VPG List screen of the Zerto Virtual Replication GUI.
+- Login to the vSphere Client for the recovery site, and navigate to the VPG List screen of the Zerto Virtual Replication GUI.

-- Once all VPGs have been deleted and all target disks preserved, open a console or RDP session to each site ZVM VMs.
+- Open a console or RDP session to affected site ZVM VMs.

 - Perform the upgrade on the vCenter servers, choosing to recreate the databases as required.

-- Locate the newest Zerto Virtual Replication installer files.
-These are accessible via the Zerto Self-Service Portal's Zerto Downloads section.
+- Locate the newest Zerto Virtual Replication installer files, accessible via the Zerto Portal under Support & Downloadssection.

-- Download the installers to both site ZVM VMs.
+- Download the installers on the affected site ZVM VMs.

-- Install the Zerto Virtual Replication software on both sites.
+- Install the Zerto Virtual Replication software on the affected site.